robert-zaremba/nep-136-fungible-token/README.md

 + All balances MUST be a multiple of the granularity.
 + Any amount of tokens (in the internal denomination) minted, sent or burned MUST be a multiple of the granularity value.
 + Any operation that would result in a balance that’s not a multiple of the granularity value MUST be considered invalid, and the transaction MUST revert.

-### Reactive transfers

-Instead of having `approve` + `transferFrom`, we propose a `transfer_call` function which transfer funds and calls external smart-contract to notify him about the transfer.
-This function essentially requires that a recipient must implement `TransferCallRecipient` interface described below.

 ### Security note for `transfer_call`